drupol/master-thesis/src/thesis/2-reproducibility.typ

 software supply chain.

 The European counterpart, the #gls("CRA") by the European Union reinforces these efforts by setting cybersecurity requirements for software.
+It is the first European regulation imposing minimum cybersecurity requirements on all interconnected products put on the European market
+#footnote[https://ccb.belgium.be/en/cyber-resilience-act-cra], to make them more
+secure.
 This act aims to reduce vulnerabilities in software products, enhancing security throughout their lifecycle.
 Software must come with clear information on their features and instructions for secure installation, operation, and maintenance.
 This strategy reflects a commitment to producing and using reproducible software.

 ==== Software Bill Of Materials